 If we could sum up the aforementioned points into one phrase this would likely be it.
 Being intentional about what you are teaching your child and how you are teaching it can make a vast difference in your child’s speech habits.

 One way to intentionally foster language development and acquisition in your child is to set up “language baskets” for him or her to play with with you being present.
 To do this, take any basket, container or holder of sorts, and fill it with random items.
 These items can be of categorical nature, such as food or animals, or could be random items from around the house.
-You could even grab items that are already grouped together, such as your kitchen fruit basket or first aid kit.
+You could even grab items that are already grouped together, such as your kitchen fruit basket or baby health care set.

 Set the basket or container in front of your child, and allow your child to sift through the items.
 As your child does so, name each item that you child picks up and allow him or her to explore that item on their own.
 You may begin to notice your child picking up objects and making eye contact with you, or holding the object out for you to name.
 This activity not only introduces your child to names of objects and vocabulary, but can also introduce them to new items they may have never been exposed to.